squinkylabs/SqHarmony/docs/arpeggiator.md

 So we (and others) build a delay into our modules to delay the gate, and avoid these issues.
 A fixed delay of 5 samples is perfect.
 Undetectable, but will cover many patching delays.

 With Arpeggiator it's a little more complicated.
-Arpeggiator does sample the input pitch when the gate goes high, but it plays notes and its output when the clock input rises.
+Arpeggiator does sample the input pitch when the gate goes high, but it plays notes to its output when the clock input rises.
 So there are several ways that Arpeggiator could output the "wrong" thing if there are any delays between the CV, Gate, and Clock.

 For this reason, Arpeggiator has "Gate+Clock Delay".
 What this does is delay the gate input by 5 sample, but also delays the clock input by 10 samples.
 This will tend to correct for any mismatched delays between the three signals.